g-kutty/py-tour/lessons/10/class.md

 ## They're Multiplying!
 ***

-- A class can have any number of `member variables`.
+- A class can have any number of `member` variables.
 These are variables that are available to all members of a class.

     ```python
         class Animal(object):